ISISNeutronMuon/SScanSS-2/CONTRIBUTING.md

         > python make.py --build-editor

 3. Install the create-dmg tool by running the following command.
-If requried [brew](https://brew.sh) has to be installed first.
+If required [brew](https://brew.sh) has to be installed first.

         > brew install create-dmg